 As a host, you’ll be on your feet all day, moving from table to table.
 If you’re already working in the industry, you’ll probably have a great pair of specially-designed restaurant shoes which provide comfort throughout your entire shift.
 But if you don’t, you’ll want to invest in a pair of quality, professional, and safe shoes that will get you through your long shift AND get you home safely.

 Slip-resistant shoes are especially important for hostesses as slips are the number one cause of accidents in restaurants.
 So, why worry about falling on the first day?
-You can be safe with SHOES FOR CREWS EUROPE LTD.'s specialist resturant slip-resistant shoes.
+You can be safe with SHOES FOR CREWS EUROPE LTD.'s specialist slip-resistant shoes for hosts.
 They’re a good investment for both the interview, and when you land the job.

 How Our New Technology Helps Hosts Stay Safe All Day